kpandey008/wasserstein-gans/README.md

 1) The original WGAN paper: https://arxiv.org/pdf/1701.07875.pdf
 1) The repo https://github.com/soumith/ganhacks provides a number of hacks to train GAN's in general in a stable setting.
-2) The paper **Improved Techniques for Training GANS** by Tim Salimans et.al is an excellent resource for knowing more about GAN training.
-The paper can be found at https://arxiv.org/pdf/1511.06434.pdf
+2) The paper **Improved Training of Wasserstein GANs** by Gulrajani et.al is an excellent resource for knowing more about WGAN training.
+The paper can be found at https://arxiv.org/pdf/1704.00028.pdf

 ## Author